williamberman/dynamic-optimizer/README.md

   argument : any?
 ```

-Call the function with the given arguments
+Call the function with `argument`s

 ```racket
 (available) -> void?